 4 red flags: clients’ behavior before becoming debtors – and recommendations for how to react

 A client often shows typical behavior that indicates the probability of this client becoming a debtor.
 When you know how to identify these red flags in behavior, you can act in a specific manner to increase the possibility of the client paying your invoices before becoming a debtor.
-It might seem tricky that a Debt Collection agency is giving recommendations about how to reduce the probabilities of a client becoming a debtor – but we believe in justice and your rights as a company of getting your invoices paid.
+It might seem tricky that a agency is giving recommendations about how to reduce the probabilities of a client becoming a debtor – but we believe in justice and your rights as a company of getting your invoices paid.
 After all, it is only fair to be paid on time for a delivered product or service.
 We do believe that after a certain point, the best solution is to hand over the case to a specialist in debt management to ensure the full collection of the debt.
 In this blog, you will learn all about the four common red flags in behavior of customers who could become debtors, and our recommendations for how you can act accordingly.

 A change in the communication pattern

 Our experience has taught us that a change in the communication pattern of a client could be one of the first ‘symptoms’ of becoming a debtor.
 If, for example, you used to have contact with this client every two weeks, and all of a sudden you only have contact once every two months, it could be a clear indication of a client taking their distance.
 This is often accompanied by a change in their tone of voice.
 If you notice a change in the communication pattern with the client, it may be something to worry about.